dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

    > For offline installs, complete the following steps instead.
    >
-   > 1. Download the Prometheus operator manifest.
+   > 1. Download the Prometheus and Elasticsearch operator manifest.
    >
    >    ```bash
    >    curl --compressed -o \